speednextdoor/lua-register/README.md

 or you can type _LOADED and you can view it like that
 ps: you can also find luaL->findtable

-you can also direct message me on discord. this is an alternative to shuffles.
+you can also direct message me on discord.
 YOU MAY need other luau funcs but i can always post this on here